akdemirlll/Random-Walk-Generator/readme.md

 # Random Walk Generator
-Generates random walk sequences between 'A' and 'G' destinations.
+Generates random walk sequences between start point and destination.

 Rules:
+- It starts from randomly choosen point if not given
-- Only one step move allowed to left or right
+- Only one step at once (left or right)
--
+- Destinations on both sides are 'A' or 'G', or can be determined by user